 The Chinese Mayor documents the city, its leaders, and its residents as the project unfolds, and although the filmmakers devote sustained attention to the residents relocated and the homes demolished to make way for the mayor’s ambitions, the film is no exposé.
-According to Zhao, to educate an international audience on the internal workings of the Chinese policy-making process and to stimulate new ways of thinking about China.
+According to Zhao, the film primarily aimed to educate an international audience on the internal workings of the Chinese policy-making process and to stimulate new ways of thinking about China.
 In accomplishing these goals, the filmmakers embed themes of tradition, grievance, and desperation that colour contemporary China’s complex patterns of state-society relations.
 This approach provides rare glimpses into contemporary China’s political system—a fact to which their 2015 Sundance Special Jury Prize for Unparalleled Access attests—as well as into China’s distinct political-legal tradition.
 The filmmakers also strive to shape their rare footage into a coherent narrative with Mayor Geng at the center and the residents of Datong, who are ultimately left in limbo by larger political machinations, in supporting roles.

 Concession Via Confrontation